FEUP-ESOF-2020-21/open-cx-t5g3-monkey-type-beat/README.md

 • Given a user that chooses to delete their account, then it is possible for them to cancel that action and make the form disappear without any further action.

 Test Case Specification
 The acceptance tests mentioned were added to the respective user story card.
-They were implemented using flutter gherkin.
-The implementation can be found in the flutter_driver folder.
-Furthermore, in the test folder, some unit tests can be found.

 ---

 ## Project management